BIBI78/s1/README.md

 - Are there any bugs ?
 - Remove bugs
 - Test for CRUD functionality
 - Make code "pretty"
 - Run through validator

-During the development process a lot of bugs has been discovered.
-A portion of them are presented in the Bugs during development section.

-Functionality testing has been conducted by the author of the project together with selected class mates and selected resources that are aknowledged in the Credit section.
+There were not so many bugs but the bugs I did have were mostly sytanctial.

 ### Bugs during development

+## THE UPDATE EDIT USER THIING

 There have been several small bugs during development.
 Most of them has been resolved by fixing faulty syntax but also a lot of them has been caused by logical errors.
 More sever bugs have been: